Horstexplorer/SpeedCat/README.md

 ```

 ### Manual
-Build the application via npm and deploy it on your own webserver or via self built docker container.
+Build the application using npm, then deploy it on your own web server or within a custom Docker container.
 ```bash
 # Install dependencies
 npm install